energywebfoundation/ewf-token-bridge/README.md

 - Prepared validator address and validator private key for bridge
 - static public IP Address
 - domains pointed to machine public IP
   - domain for common resources: rpc, gasprice services.
-This domain isn't included in configuration files
+This domain isn't included in the configuration files
   - domain for main bridge
   - domain for main bridge monitor (optional)
   - domain for dai brige (optional)